IBM/watson-voice-bot/README.md

 Now that our services are created and the app is deployed we need to update the application to use a specific Watson Assistant dialog.
 We'll be using the file [`data/workspace.json`](data/workspace.json), which documents our entire conversation dialog.
 To do this, launch the Watson Assistant tool and use the `import` icon button on the right.
 Find the [`data/workspace.json`](data/workspace.json) file from the cloned repo and import that to the Watson Assistant tool.

-Each workspace in Watson Assistant has a specific ID, to find the `Workspace ID` for a given workspace, click the context menu of the workspace and select `View details`.
+Each workspace in Watson Assistant has a specific ID.
+To find the `Workspace ID` for a given workspace, click the context menu of the workspace and select `View details`.
 The workspace ID can be copied and saved as we'll need it in the next step.

 Optionally, to view the conversation dialog select the workspace and choose the **Dialog** tab.
 Here's a snippet of the dialog: